Helium314/HeliBoard/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
+Please search open and closed issues to avoid duplicates.
 Note that this version of OpenBoard is focusing only on a few things.
 You can add a feature request, but at the current stage it's unlikely it will get implemented.
 -->